Rishabhrv/Movie-Reccomender-App/README.md

 # Movie-Reccomender-App

-This is **content based Movie Reccomender System** made with the help of Streamlit.
-If you want to impliment this on your machine kindly contact me for more files.
+This is a **content-based Movie Recommender System** project that utilizes machine learning techniques to recommend movies to users.
+The system employs cosine similarity to calculate the similarity scores between movies, and suggests the closest matches to users.
+The project utilizes the tmdb dataset and provides a user-friendly UI experience through Streamlit.
+**Installation**
+To run this project, please follow the steps below:

+Clone the repository to your local machine.

+Navigate to the project directory. git clone <repository_url>
+cd <project_directory>

+Install the required dependencies by running the following command:

+pip install -r requirements.txt

+**Usage**

+Once you have installed the necessary dependencies, you can run the recommender system with the following command:

+streamlit run app.py

+The above command will launch the Streamlit application, allowing you to interact with the Movie Recommender System.

+**File Descriptions**
+This project includes the following files:

+**app.py:** This file contains the main code for the Movie Recommender System.
+It utilizes the tmdb dataset and implements the content-based recommendation algorithm using cosine similarity.
+The Streamlit library is used to create a user-friendly UI.

+**requirements.txt:** This file lists all the required dependencies for running the project.
+You can install them using the command mentioned in the installation section.

+**setup.sh:** This shell script contains the necessary setup configurations for the project.

+**Procfile:** This file is used by Heroku (a cloud platform) to specify the commands that should be executed to run the application.

+Feel free to explore and modify the code files to suit your requirements.

+Additional Information
+Kindly contact me for more files.
 Some files couldn't be upload because of size limit.

+Happy movie recommendations!